ngoluuduythai/Rust-Full-Stack/React_Rust/README.md

 ./golang.bash
 ```

-The reults from loadtest.
+1. The reults from loadtest

 It is very fast and no errors.
 It is made for this.

 ```console
 INFO Requests: 0, requests per second: 0, mean latency: 0 ms